-

 What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

-Public M&As are supervised by the SMV and the Lima Stock Exchange whereas Private M&A are not supervised by any regulatory body; provided that, certain companies that hold certain assets or permits might require authorizations from other governmental bodies.
-In example, companies holding a PPP concession in toll roads will require a prior authorization from the competent regulatory body (Ositran) and the governmental grantor of the concession.
+Public M&As are supervised by the SMV and the Lima Stock Exchange, whereas Private M&A are not subject to supervision by any governmental agency.
+However, certain companies that hold specific assets or permits might require clearance from another governmental agency.

-On June 2021, the Merger Control Act – Law N° 31112 (Ley de Control Previo de Concentraciones Empresariales) and its regulation entered into force.
-The merger control procedure is overseen by INDECOPI – The Peruvian competition agency – and notification from parties is applicable when:
+Merger control procedure, governed by the Merger Control Act (Ley de Control Previo de Concentraciones Empresariales), is overseen by the Peruvian competition agency (INDECOPI in its Spanish acronym), and notification from parties is applicable when:

-- A change of control occurs due to (a) mergers and consolidations; (b) acquisition of shares and relevant operative assets (tangible and intangible); and (c) joint ventures (incorporated or unincorporated) and other partnership agreements (including public private partnerships), and
+- A change of control occurs due to (a) mergers and consolidations; (b) acquisition of shares and relevant operative assets (tangible and intangible, e.g. accounts receivable, financial assets, etc.); and (c) joint ventures (incorporated or unincorporated) and other partnership agreements (including public private partnerships) and

-- When the following thresholds are achieved: the sales or book value of assets from the last tax period of all involved parties in the transaction is, jointly, equal or higher than approximately US$ 153.7 million and, the turnovers or book value of assets from the last tax period of at least two of the parties involved in the transaction, individually, equal or higher than US$ 23.1 million each.
+(b) the turnovers or book value of assets from the most recent tax period for at least two of the parties involved in the transaction is, individually, equal or higher than approximately US$25 million each.

-Additionally, the Regulation of the Merger Control Act establishes the following:
+Additionally, pursuant the Regulation of the Merger Control Act:

-- There is ex officio procedure if INDECOPI considers a transaction, that although did not surpass the thresholds, may originate anticompetitive effects in the Peruvian market.
-INDECOPI will have a 12 month-period since the transaction is closed to review it and consider if it requires an authorization.
-INDECOPI may approve the transaction or mandate to the parties to implement permanent or temporary remedies.
-Nonetheless, the parties may begin a voluntary procedure to receive clearance from INDECOPI.
-However, under this scenario, the parties will have to obtain the authorization of INDECOPI to close the transaction.
+- There is ex officio procedure if INDECOPI considers a transaction, that although did not surpass the thresholds, may cause anticompetitive effects in the Peruvian market.
+INDECOPI will have a 12-month period since the transaction is closed to assess it and consider if it requires clearance.
+INDECOPI may (i) approve the transaction, (ii) disapprove it, or (iii) order the parties to execute remedies.
+However, the parties may begin a voluntary procedure to receive clearance from INDECOPI.
+Under this scenario, the parties will have to obtain clearance from INDECOPI to close the transaction.

 - INDECOPI may review Public-Private Partnerships (PPP) agreement during any stage of the procurement.

-In addition, take into account that under Article Two of Resolution of the Superintendency of Banking and Insurance No. 00511-2023, issued on February 16, 2023, operations falling under this law and its regulations, involving entities supervised by the Superintendency, necessitate approval as per procedures outlined by this authority.
-For financial institutions accepting public deposits or insurance firms, the Superintendency has a 20-business-day window to ascertain if the operation meets specified criteria.
-Should it not meet them, the Superintendency advises companies to consider seeking approval from INDECOPI.
-If the operation doesn’t require Superintendency approval, different provisions come into play.
-Furthermore, within five business days of notifying companies, the Superintendency must provide INDECOPI with copies of its communications or resolutions, as per the stipulations of Article 21 of the Regulation.
+Additionally, it shall be considered that under Article Two of Resolution of the Superintendency of Banking and Insurance No. 00511-2023, operations covered by this law and its regulations, involving entities supervised by the Superintendency (banks, credit companies, among others), require approval based on procedures outlined by this authority.
+For financial institutions that takes deposits or insurance firms, the Superintendency has a 20-business-day window to ascertain if the operation meets specified criteria.
+If it doesn’t, the Superintendency shall advise companies to consider seeking approval from INDECOPI.
+If the operation doesn’t require Superintendency approval, different provisions shall come into play.
+Furthermore, within 5-business-days of notifying companies, the Superintendency must provide INDECOPI with copies of its communications or resolutions, as per the stipulations of Article 21 of the Regulation.

 -